Collin Morikawa birdies the 18th to win Pebble Beach and end more than 2-year drought

 Morikawa charged his way into the mix with a 62 on Saturday to get within two shots of Bhatia, and he did enough right to stay close — six players had a share of the lead at some point during the final round — until delivering the goods at the end.

 The Cal alum won for the seventh time on the PGA Tour since turning pro a week before the 2019 U.S. Open at Pebble Beach.
-Winning at Pebble moves him back into the top 10 in the world.
+Winning at Pebble moves him to No. 5 in the world.

 AP golf: https://apnews.com/hub/golf